taskless/taskless/docs/concepts/encryption.md

 - `iv` is the [Initialization Vector](https://en.wikipedia.org/wiki/Initialization_vector) which makes it computationally impossible to reverse our encrypted text back into a key

 Finally, our `text` is encrypted, and we generate a `signature` using your `APP_SECRET` value.

+# Making Jobs Searchable

+Because Jobs on Taskless are encrypted, it can make finding data very difficult.
+However, there are a few fields unencrypted that you can use for searching and querying.

+- **Queue Name:** Queues in Taskless are a grouping mechanism, and are easier to remember and use than an endpoint URL
+- **Job Name:** Jobs are unique to the application, but Jobs can also contain any string or array of keys making it easy to namespace.
+For example, a "send notification" job for `Bob` and `Alice` might be keyed as `enqueue(["sendNotification", "Bob"])` and `enqueue(["sendNotification", "Alice"])` respectively.
+Avoid putting personally identifiable information into the keys and prefer opaque tokens such as a user id or a session id.

 # Rotating Encryption Secrets